 Because his primary use would be on lakes, larger streams and smaller rivers, the 50" length of the Rayz Integral rod would make more sense than the 39" length of the Rayz RZ39LL, which is better suited to very narrow, overgrown streams.

-Since all the lures he fishes are under 1/8 ounce, the "ultralight" RZI50UL-4 is a slightly better choice than the "light" RZI50L-4, which does better with lures of 1/8 oz to 1/4 oz.
+Since the lures he fishes are 1/8 ounce or less, the "ultralight" RZI50UL-4 is a slightly better choice than the "light" RZI50L-4, which does better with lures over 1/8 oz (up to 1/4 oz).

 The ultralight rod will still have all the muscle he'll need for the 16" fish he expects to catch in the mountain lakes.

 I've caught trout up to 22" with the Tenryu Rayz Integral RZI50UL-4.
 All you need is a reel with a good drag.
-I recommended the Shimano Cardiff CI4+ C2000HGS, which I feel matches the rod perfectly.
-In addition to being as smooth as silk and having a good drag, the reel is also very light at just 5.8 ounces.
+At the time, I recommended the Shimano Cardiff CI4+ C2000HGS, which I felt matched the rod perfectly.
+It has since been discontinued, and the Shimano Cardiff CI4+ 1000SHG or Daiwa Luvias 1003 would be my recommendation now.
+In addition to being as smooth as silk and having a good drag, both reels are also very light at just 6.0 or 6.2 ounces.
 For a backpacker, that is important.
 Really, though, even if you don't backpack in, having a light reel is something you will appreciate - I know I do.

 Model Tenryu RZI50UL-4